jdefrance7/SeniorDesignProject/README.md

 ### Downloading

-1. Open a terminal on your computer.
+1. Open a terminal on the computer.

-2. Navigate to your desired working directory.
+2. Navigate to the desired working directory.

-3. Type `git clone` and the copy the link provided by clicking on the green `Clone or Download` button on this page.
+3. Type `git clone` into the terminal and the copy the link provided by clicking on the green `Clone or Download` button on this page.

-4. Wait for the download to complete.
+4. Press `Enter` and wait for the download to complete.

 ## System Layout